MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/concurrence-within-codes.md

 1. Open the **Prices and discounts** tab.
 1. Expand the **Discount concurrency control** FastTab.
 1. Choose one of the following options under the **Best price and compound concurrency control model** heading:
-    - *Best price and compound within priority, never compound across priorities* – <!-- KFM: Description needed -->
+    - *Best price and compound within priority, never compound across priorities*
-    - *Best price only within priority, always compound across priorities* – <!-- KFM: Description needed -->
+    - *Best price only within priority, always compound across priorities*
-    - *Best price and compound within priority, best price and compound across priority* – <!-- KFM: Description needed.
-Mention that the **Concurrency mode across priority** option in the price structure only has an effect when this option is selected.  -->
+    - *Best price and compound within priority, best price and compound across priority*
 1. Choose one of the following options under the **Discount compound behavior** heading.
-    - *Compound* – <!-- KFM: Description needed -->
+    - *Compound*
-    - *Compound on the original price* – <!-- KFM: Description needed -->
+    - *Compound on the original price*
-1. Set **Enable competition between exclusive threshold and other periodic discounts** to one of the following values:
-    - *Yes* – Exclusive threshold discounts will compete with the exclusive non-threshold discounts while priority still applies.
+1. Set **Enable competition between exclusive threshold and other periodic discounts** to *Yes* so set exclusive threshold discounts to compete with the exclusive non-threshold discounts while priority still applies.
 The best price and compounded threshold discounts behavior will remain unchanged (they won't compete with the non-threshold discounts).
-    - *No* – <!-- KFM: Description needed -->

 ## Discount determination flow

-The following flow chart shows how pricing rules, price structure, and concurrency models work together to resolve within-price-component-code concurrency. <!-- KFM: We should provide this information also in text.  -->
+The following flow chart shows how pricing rules, price structure, and concurrency models work together to resolve within-price-component-code concurrency.

 [<img src="media/concurrency-flowchart.png" alt="Flowchart for determining within-price-component-code concurrency." title="Flowchart for determining within-price-component-code concurrency" width="600" />](media/concurrency-flowchart.png#lightbox)